BNY Mellon's Irish funds arm fined 10.8 mln euros for regulatory breaches

 "The investigation found systemic weakness across its entire outsourcing framework.
 Despite intervention by the Central Bank over a number of years, BNY DAC (BNY Mellon Ireland) repeatedly failed to address these deficiencies," Central Bank Director of Enforcement Seana Cunningham said in a statement

-BNY Mellon Ireland, whose parent group is the world's largest custodian bank, admitted to the 16 breaches, the first of which was identified in 2014, and has taken the necessary steps to rectify the deficiencies, the central bank said.
+BNY Mellon Ireland, whose parent group is the world's largest custodian bank, said it sincerely regretted failing to meet the regulatory requirements and expectations of the central bank and that it has taken the necessary steps to rectify the deficiencies that gave rise to the breaches.

+"We remain steadfastly focused on demonstrating fulfilment of our regulatory obligations and being a strong and trusted partner," it said in a statement.

 ($1 = 0.9101 euros)